ceskyDJ/NetherWater/README.md

   plugin (creating or deleting water blocks)
 - [WorldGuard](https://enginehub.org/worldguard/) (optional) - if you need to integrate its protection system
 - [BKCommonLib](https://www.spigotmc.org/resources/bkcommonlib.39590/) (optional) - need for damaging mobs feature
+- [Multiverse-Core](https://www.spigotmc.org/resources/multiverse-core.64450/) (optional) - worlds unloaded by
+  Multiverse-Core is supported by this plugin

 These are only NetherWater's direct dependencies!
 For the right functionality you need some other plugins (for example WorldEdit for WorldGuard).
 Read dependency